MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-movedto-property.md

 ---
-title: "InherentPermissions Property"
+title: "MovedTo Property"
-description: "Specifies the permissions that are inherently assigned to the given object." ms.author: solsen ms.custom: na ms.date: 08/02/2023
+description: "Specifies the destination extension Id when a table is moved to another extension." ms.author: solsen ms.custom: na ms.date: 08/02/2023